marianaegito/marianaegito/README.md

 ## Hi, my name is Mariana Silva do Egito Moreira, and I'm a Software Engineering student!

 **`Software Engineering`**

-My name is Mariana Silva do Egito Moreira, and I'm a Software Engineering student at FIAP, currently in my second semester.
-I'm passionate about data security and developing innovative technology solutions.
-I have professional experience in humanized customer service, where I honed my communication, empathy, and negotiation skills.
-I'm eager to learn and contribute, seeking internship opportunities to apply my knowledge in programming and digital design, expand my security expertise, and collaborate on projects that generate a positive impact.
 ---

 ### 🤖 Linguagens e Tecnologias